 Amy Gravitte, our Beginner and Intermediate Band director, as well as our Marching Band director, is a graduate of Dalton College and grew up as the daughter of a Minister of Music.
 Since music was a natural part of daily life, picking up several instruments was not uncommon.
 Amy marched 4 years at Dalton High School, playing the flute and piccolo.
 During this time, she traveled to many locations for competitions and exhibitions, including the Macy’s Thanksgiving Day Parade in New York City.
 She has taught music lessons privately as well as in a homeschool organization and is currently the Praise Band leader at Grace Church.
 Amy and her husband, who is also a musician, are passing their love of God and music to their 6 children.

-Lisa Klausman, Vocalist and Pianist.
-Lisa was born in the great state of Montana and began performing at a young age.
+Lisa Klausman, one of our Worship Team instructors.
+Lisa, a vocalist and pianist, was born in the great state of Montana and began performing at a young age.
 The daughter of a Symphony Conductor, she studied violin and cello, then added piano and voice.
 After moving to Georgia, she studied voice with Frank Boggs of the Westminster Schools and Roger Beale of Atlanta Christian College.
 Lisa frequently performs for weddings, receptions, Ladies Retreats/Church Groups as a Worship Leader/Pianist and is a vocal coach, primarily working with groups interested in preparing for auditions and teaching stage/appearance skills.
 Lisa has extensive experience as a vocalist, including solo concerts in all venues, big band & jazz styling, and TV tapings for several church-related ministries.
 Two of her favorite roles she has performed include “Christine” from “Phantom of the Opera” for a Broadway Showcase fundraiser and “Martha Washington” from “Of Thee I Sing”, a community theater patriotic musical.
 She has experience as a professional studio singer, with emphasis in jingles/commercials/demos.
 Lisa has shared the stage with recording artists Babbie Mason, Lee Greenwood, Johnny Hall, Rita Graham, Craig A. Meyer, Robert Strickland and several others.
 Women's Ministry is near and dear to her heart, and worship of Jesus Christ is paramount.
 Since 2000, Lisa has recorded and released 5 solo projects.
 Her latest project, “Heritage” is available on iTunes and www.CDbaby.com.
 Lisa has toured with a major crusade team as vocalist.
 From 2012-2014, she served as Lead Worship Director/Choir Director at Mt.
 Calvary Baptist, Marietta.
 She has also been on Praise & Worship teams with Mt.
 Paran Church of God(Atlanta, Ga.), First Redeemer Church(Cumming, Ga.), Crowne Point Community Church(Kennesaw, Ga.), East Side Baptist Church(Marietta, Ga.), and is currently on staff at Kennesaw 1st Baptist Church as auxiliary Organist & Soloist.

 Andrea Mattick, our Beginning 1 and 2 Orchestra and Intermediate Orchestra instructor, began playing the violin at the age of 3.
 She has always enjoyed music and as an adult has enjoyed teaching herself how to play the viola, cello, and the bass guitar.
 In addition to teaching, she enjoys using her musical gifts in church and to play for weddings and other special events.
 Andrea studied psychology in college, but later felt that God was calling her to become a violin instructor.
 She quickly realized that she had a passion to teach and a love for children.
 She began by taking several Suzuki teacher training courses and has been teaching for the past 13 years.
 She has taught orchestra, violin, and viola classes in local schools and currently maintains a private violin and viola studio out of her home.
 Her students have participated in MYSO, GYSO, Joyful Noise, Honors Orchestra, and All State.
 Andrea Is a wife and a home school mom.
 She has 3 children.